siberianfox/tinygwiki/Flow-Control-and-Footers.md

 - The QRs show available buffers dropping fast, one move coming in per report, and many moves going out.
 This indicates that a lot of short moves are being executed and the queue is being drained faster than it's being replenished.
 The host should try to replenish the buffer by sending about as many lines to the board as have been removed.

-Other things that have been done:
+### Other things that have been done:

-####Eliminate filtered queue reports
+* Eliminate filtered queue reports
 I don't think anyone is using them.
-This will reduce code and maintenance size and complexity.
+This has reduced code and maintenance size and complexity.

-####Proposed Footer Changes
-Especially if the above are implemented we may be able to be more efficient with the footers.
-Currently there is one footer style (1) that returns the following array:

-{"f":[1, status-code, byte-count, checksum]}    --- where '1' is the footer-style

-We could allow the footer style to be set by a config variable.
-Here's one option:

-{"f":[2, status-code, queue-depth, buffers-added, buffers-removed]}

-This would eliminate the need for requesting separate queue reports by folding the QR information into the footer.

-Another option:

-{"f":[3, status-code, line-number, queue-depth, buffers-added, buffers-removed]}

-The line number os the Gcode N word provided in the command.
-If no N was provided a zero would be returned.
-The line number would be repeated across multiple status reports if the Gcode move generated multiple SRs, or if the Gcode line had multiple commands that queued in the planner.

-####Proposed JSON Changes
+## JSON Changes
+### JSON Footer Depth
-Want the 'f' footer to be a sister element to the 'r' response.
+It is more correct (and easier to manage) if the 'f' footer is a sister element to the 'r' response rather than a child.
+A new footer option has been added to accomplish this.
 Both live as siblings at depth 0 under the outer enclosing curlies {}.
 This causes some of the current JSON to change.
 Examples:
 <pre>
-current:   {"r":{"fb":380.05,"fv":0.950,"hv":7,"id":"9H3583-YMZ","msg":"SYSTEM READY","f":[1,0,0,4079]}}
+old style ($fd=1): {"r":{"fb":380.05,"fv":0.950,"hv":7,"id":"9H3583-YMZ","msg":"SYSTEM READY","f":[1,0,0,4079]}}
-proposed:  {"r":{"fb":380.05,"fv":0.950,"hv":7,"id":"9H3583-YMZ","msg":"SYSTEM READY"},"f":[1,0,0,4079]}
+old style ($fd=0):  {"r":{"fb":380.05,"fv":0.950,"hv":7,"id":"9H3583-YMZ","msg":"SYSTEM READY"},"f":[1,0,0,4079]}

 current:   {"r":{"sr":{"line":0,"posx":0.000,"posy":0.000,"posz":0.000,"feed":0.00,"vel":0.00,"unit":1,"stat":1},"f":[1,0,10,9193]}}
 proposed:  {"r":{"sr":{"line":0,"posx":0.000,"posy":0.000,"posz":0.000,"feed":0.00,"vel":0.00,"unit":1,"stat":1}},"f":[1,0,10,9193]}